techidaily/site-ai-voice-clone/source/_posts/breakthrough-how-to-make-a-picture-speak-for-2024.md

  While**text-to-video generators** allow you to create videos from text, sometimes you might want to do the reverse: extract text from videos.
 This is where Wondershare Virbo comes into play.

  Virbo is widely regarded as one of the best video-to-text tools available.
-With its advanced algorithms and intuitive interface, it makes the process of transcribing videos easy through its[Video Translator](https://virbo.wondershare.com/video-translation.html) tool.
+With its advanced algorithms and intuitive interface, it makes the process of transcribing videos easy through its [Video Translator](https://virbo.wondershare.com/video-translation.html) tool.

 ![Wondershare Virbo’s video-to-text tool.](https://images.wondershare.com/virbo/article/2024/03/top-text-to-video-ai-generators-9.jpg)